csherpa/Fetch-dogs/README.md

 ### Usage

-- Run `npm run dev` to start the application.
+- Run `npm start` to start the application.
 - Connect to the server on http://localhost:3000

 ### General Requirements